AndyEveritt/ASMBL/README.md

 This code is designed to create a gcode file suitable for Additive & Subtractive Manufacturing By Layer (ASMBL).

+## What is ASMBL?

+ASMBL is a manufacturing technique which combines FDM 3D printing with traditional milling.

+The additive and subtractive tools are alternated throughout the print so that milling of otherwise impossible to reach features is now possible.

+## What does the repo do?

+Historically, combining an additive and subtractive gcode file has needed to be done manually.
+This is an arduous process that is only realistically feasible for simple shapes.

+This repo automatically merges a milling gcode file into a FDM gcode file; so that each milling segment is merged only after the part has been printed to the required height.
+This merging is also compatible with non-planar milling operations that occur over a range of print layers (such as as chamfers or fillets), allowing the staircase effect typically found in FDM parts to be removed from your print. .

+## How it can be used?

 There are 2 main ways this repo can be used.

 - As a standalone program that takes 2 input files